sisso/rust-mud/docs/forums.md

+# Tags

+Probably the best way to handle cases like Vendor sell and buy.
+Even better that using a category.

+Tags are numeric, the "string" are managed by just configuration files in custom conf file.

+This will not be a issue when dealing with Modules?
+Is not exactly the same situation of StaticId in small scale?

 # Spawn ownership

 Currently to force spawn to lose ownership is require to destroy the object.
 It work good for mobs but not for